rust-lang/rust/text/0000-stable-simd.md

 inputs, and the SSE4.1 implementation is over 10x faster than the default fallback as well.

-With `std::vendor` and `cfg_feature_enabled!` we've now written a program that's 20x faster on supported hardware, yet it also continues to run on older hardware as well!
+With `std::arch` and `is_target_feature_detected!` we've now written a program that's 20x faster on supported hardware, yet it also continues to run on older hardware as well!
 Not bad for a few dozen lines on each function!

 [intel-intr]: https://software.intel.com/sites/landingpage/IntrinsicsGuide/#
 [arm-intr]: https://developer.arm.com/technologies/neon/intrinsics